-Library Administration staff managed 416 room reservations or over 1.5 reservations per workday of the year!
-These reservations were for rooms located in the Law Library and include the Rare Book Room, the Computer Lab (Lab 228), and the Library Break room.
+Library Administration staff managed 660 room reservations or approximately 3 reservations per workday of the year.
+These reservations were for rooms located in the law library and include the Rare Book Room, the Computer Lab (Lab 228), and the Library Break room.
 The law library managed and processed 647 law school & law library work orders.
 This equates to about 3 work orders per workday of the year.
 Of those work orders, 60% or 390 were law school specific!

 Electronic & Digital Services

 Without a doubt, HeinOnline is one of the premier databases in our collection.
 This resource contains several different library collections including the Law Journal, the Early American Case Law, Code of Federal Regulations, and the States Statutes: A Historical Archive, to name a few.
 Our faculty and students extensively use HeinOnline for their various research projects.
-In 2015-2016, library users downloaded 14,805 articles.
-Our users downloaded more than 40 times each day of the FY2015-16 year.
+In FY2016-17, library users downloaded 12,459 articles.
+Our users downloaded more than 34 times each day of the FY2016-17 year.

 Other selective database collection usage include:

-- ProQuest, a database, which includes access to many Congressional and Administrative documents, received 20,115 searches!
+- ProQuest, a database, which includes access to many Congressional and Administrative documents, provided over 3,000 full-text articles!

-Students use West Online Study Aids to help prepare for exams and to gain a better understanding of a legal subject.
-There were 99 unique students with a combination of nearly 3,500 visits using the West Online Study Aids.
-The most popular resources used were the Nutshells (696 views) and Gilbert’s (372 views).
-Theses two study aids accounted for 52% of the total views.
+Students use West Academic Online Study Aids to help prepare for exams and to gain a better understanding of a legal subject.
+There were 99 unique students with a combination of nearly 3,500 visits using the West Online Study Aids!
+The most popular resources used were the Nutshells (1,610 views) and Sum and Substance Audio (1,475 uses).
+These two study aids accounted for 34% of the total views/uses.

 Faculty Services & Scholarly Communications

-The Law Library’s Faculty Services & Scholarly Communications Department continued its stellar service record in 2015-2016.
+The law library’s Faculty Services & Scholarly Communications Department continued its stellar service record in FY2016-2017.

-Overall, there were 470 total requests from faculty with the vast majority of faculty taking advantage of library services.
-In fact, an amazing 37 of 38 full-time faculty/VAP (or 97%) made requests.
+Overall, there were 378 total requests from faculty with the majority of faculty taking advantage of library services.
+In fact, 32 of 42 full-time faculty/VAP (or 76%) made requests.

 “I have been very satisfied with the responses to my faculty research requests.
 I am extremely grateful that the library provides this service to faculty members.
 Thank you.” ~Annual Faculty Survey

-The Law Library dedicated nearly 780 hours or 97.5 (8 hr.) days fulfilling faculty requests; including scholarly research,
+The law library dedicated nearly 741 hours or 93 (8 hr.) days fulfilling faculty requests; including scholarly research,

 database assistance, classroom instruction, document delivery, and book order purchases.

-To support faculty research and teaching, the Law Library added 533 books to the collection that are pertinent to these endeavors.
+To support faculty research and teaching, the law library added 384 books to the collection that are pertinent to these endeavors.

-In addition to these direct-service statistics, the Faculty Services & Scholarly Communications Department also held a monthly research series for the faculty that focused on instructional design, course management systems, and formative assessments.
+In addition to these direct-service statistics, the Faculty Services & Scholarly Communications Department also held a monthly research series for the faculty.
 Another service point that the Faculty Services & Scholarly Communications Department undertakes is to track full-time faculty scholarship and impact to promote the law school’s mission of engaging in meaningful scholarship.